AbrarSoul/ECG-data-analysis-to-detect-coronary-artery-disease-CAD-/Problem Overview.md

 **3.4** The age and ΔRWA do not correlate significantly in patients with CAD and without CAD when tested separately.
 Test the situation in total population.
 Give reasons for your finding.

+# 4. Estimating the accuracy of diagnostic classifiers